Barney Visser: Racing

 Visser decided to retire from his businesses, and began racing at Colorado National Speedway as a hobby.
-He met local modified driver Jerry Robertson, and the two decided to form a NASCAR Busch Series (now Xfinity Series) team in 2004.
+He met local modified driver Jerry Robertson, and the two decided to form a NASCAR Busch Series (now O'Reilly Auto Parts Series) team in 2004.

 Visser's NASCAR team began running in 2005, currently running in the top-tier NASCAR Cup Series after 19 races with Robertson driving his Busch Series car.
 Joe Nemechek earned the team's first pole position at the spring Talladega Superspeedway race in 2008.
 Regan Smith scored the team's first win at the 2011 Showtime Southern 500 at Darlington Raceway.
 Kurt Busch earned the team's first berth in the Chase for the Sprint Cup in 2013.
 Martin Truex Jr. won the team's first NASCAR Cup series title in 2017.
 On September 4, 2018, Barney Visser announced that with the loss of major sponsor 5-hour Energy and the increasing cost to maintain a technical alliance with Joe Gibbs Racing (300% Increase), he had no choice but to announce that the team would cease operation at the end of the 2018 season, one year after winning their first championship title.
 This is also because Visser has been dealing with health problems.